Travel Alerts (Including latest development on COVID-19 and the global do not travel issued by DFAT on the 18th of March)

 If purchased before midnight on Jan 28 and flight departure date after, and including January 28

-If purchased before 0:00 AEST on Feb 1
+If purchased before 0:00 AEDT on Feb 1

 Flight Centre will not charge any cancellation or amendment fees for customers with existing bookings to China.
 All major airlines with routes to Mainland China, Hong Kong and Taiwan have also issued waiver policies for flights booked prior to the outbreak